 I see many local companies taking out a form of local team sponsorship.

-Since most local sports team website are powered by Pitchero you can negotiate with the club secretary to get, at least, a website banner link and backlink to your website.
+Since Pitchero powers most local sports team websites, you can negotiate with the club secretary to get at least a website banner link and backlink to your website.

 The best asset to leverage in local sponsorship is to take out a hospitality package.

-Dining and spending time with clients at a sports event is by far the most profitable way to advertise your business; especially B2B companies.
+Dining and spending time with clients at a sports event is the most profitable way to advertise your business, especially B2B companies.

-I attributed a return on sponsorship investment mainly from corporate hospitality from the 2 teams my former employer sponsored.
+I attributed a return on sponsorship investment mainly from corporate hospitality to the 2 teams my former employer sponsored.

-I used to run ads myself but it’s becoming too complicated and ad agencies too experience.
+I used to run ads myself, but it’s becoming too complicated, even for me.

-Neil Patel wrote this great guide to running a retargeting campaign.
+Here’s Google’s guide to running a re-marketing campaign.